AustinWise/austinwise.github.com/input/posts/2025-07-01-source-generator.md

 ### You don't have to let the tool do everything

 There have been several times where the tool generates something that is mostly works, but is not quite.
-I stop the tool and either tweak the code by hand or do a `git revert` and adjust the prompt.
+I'll stop the tool and either tweak the code by hand or do a `git revert` and adjust the prompt.

-For example, it's inital approach for compiling and running the source generator was overwrought.
+For example, its initial approach for compiling and running the source generator was overwrought.
 It create a big string with a test program, compiled the code, saved it to disk, dynamically loaded the code, used reflection to invoked it, and then used the `dynamic` keyword to refer to access properties.
 This worked, but it was a lot of moving parts that could break in ways that would be hard for either